sengtech/content/Microsoft Entra/SSPR.md

 ### 💡Why?

-Microsoft Entra self-service password reset (SSPR) lets users reset their passwords in the cloud
+Microsoft Entra self-service password reset (SSPR) lets users reset their passwords in the cloud.
+Password changes for synced users can be written back to on-preminses AD using Password Writeback.

 ### ✅ Prerequisites